RyanAdalbert/s3parq/docs/redshift_spectrum.md

 ## Configurations

 In dev, most configurations for Redshift are constants defined in `config/core_project.yaml`.
 The dev configurations in this file used in Redshift are REDSHIFT_DB, REDSHIFT_DB_PORT, REDSHIFT_SCHEMA, REDSHIFT_REGION, DEV_REDSHIFT_DB_HOST, DEV_REDSHIFT_IAM_ROLE, & DEV_REDSHIFT_CLUSTER_ID.
 These configurations are needed both to write to and read from Redshift Spectrum.

-Since we are creating many tables for different pipelines all under the same database name, the naming convention for them is important.
-As of now the convention is pharma_brand_transform.
-This will help keep the data organized and more manageable.